scottjg/rails/actionpack/lib/action_dispatch/routing/README.md

 6. After that line, add this line (Replacing the '/location/of/repository' with the rails repository you cloned)

 		gem 'rails', :path => '/location/of/repository/'

+7. After adding that line, do either of these in the terminal:

+		bundle install

+or

+		bundle update

+As long as one of those commands works out ok, then you are all set!

 <a name="files_used_for_this_project" />